notdanilo/esp32-hello/README.md

 * Improved documentation (with information I thought it was missing)
 * Better build system with separated `build`, `deploy` and `monitor`ing commands
 * TODO: Better project organization so it can be used as a template for esp32 development with Rust
+* TODO: Test it with `esp8266`, but I suspect it isn't a straightfoward process.

 # Notice

 This repository was only tested on `Ubuntu 20.04 LTS`.
-I am also planning to test it with `esp8266` at some point but I suspect it isn't a straightfoward process.

 # Dependencies